On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

-\begin{lemma} Let $G$ be an $R$-closed group-action on a compact manifold $M$ and $H$ a finite index subgroup of $G$.
-If $H$ is codimension-two-like, then the orbit class space $M/\hat{\mathcal{F}} _G$ is a surface with conners. \end{lemma}
+\begin{lemma} Let $G$ be an $R$-closed group-action on a compact manifold $M$ and $H$ a finite index normal subgroup of $G$.
+If $H$ is codimension-two-like, then the orbit class space $M/\hat{\mathcal{F}} _G$ is a surface with corners. \end{lemma}